South Korea's tally of MERS cases at seven; one suspected patient heads to China

 SEOUL South Korea's tally of patients of Middle East Respiratory Syndrome (MERS) rose to seven on Thursday, with authorities saying one suspected victim skipped out of voluntary home quarantine to take a trip to China.

-A rise in MERS cases has stirred alarm in South Korea, with health authorities being criticized for not moving quickly and effectively enough to quarantine suspected patients.
+A rise in MERS cases has stirred alarm in South Korea, with health authorities being criticised for not moving quickly and effectively enough to quarantine suspected patients.

 The Health Ministry said the son of the second confirmed victim in the outbreak, who was himself being observed for possible infection, broke voluntary home quarantine and left South Korea on Tuesday for China.